jimismany/jim/myfolder/myfile2.md

 ## this is file myfile2.md
 ## Does creating it in Explorer make it visible in GitHub?
+## ...
+Apparently it does!